 It’s common for school network administrators to block access to social media websites like Instagram, Snapchat, and Twitter, as well as streaming sites, such as Netflix, Pandora, and Hulu.
 Luckily, there’s something you can do about it.

 Sharing music, movies, photos, and games on school wifi networks is only a dream for most of the students.
 Sounds familiar?
 We bet it does.
 Fear not, though.
 We’re here with a guide to help you unblock websites at school – the simple way.

-Why schools block websites?
+Why do schools block websites?

 Why is this an issue for students?

-Yes, schools consider website blocking and filtering as a way of protection but we forget that students may also need to message friends on Facebook regarding the details of a group project or look up a tutorial on YouTube.
+Yes, schools consider website blocking and filtering as a way of protection but we forget that students may also need to message friends on Facebook about the details of a group project or look up a tutorial on YouTube.

-So, in order not to stress out students need some options to relieve tension, be it a fun video on Youtube, online game or a simple chat with friends.
-Short breaks using Snapchat or video streaming platforms don’t do much damage.
+So, in order not to stress out, students need some options to relieve tension.
+Be it a fun video on YouTube, online game, or a simple chat with friends.
+Short breaks on Snapchat or Twitch don’t do much damage.

 How to unblock websites at school?

 There are multiple ways to access blocked content during school hours, and we’ve selected the three best methods to do it – just for you.
 So, without further ado, let’s get started.